ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 | Fiery Depths  | 75 | Flame Giun, Fire Elemental, Fire Wisp, ???? |

 **Mechanics & Threats**
-- Many of the enemies cast **Fissure** on you which does several thousand damage.
-Recommend keeping Sanctuary active at **ALL** times.
+- Many of the enemies cast **Fissure** on you inflicting several thousand damage.
 - Fire Wisps apply **Armor Curse**, **Doze**, and have a ranged attack.
 You will need
 - This cave generally requires at least a healer and a tank.